rusefi/rusefi_documentation/Download.md

+# Download

 rusEFI offers complete software download bundles for multiple supported microcontrollers and boards.

-# IMPORTANT NOTE: TunerStudio v3.1.04 or later is REQUIRED!
-Please double check the version before updating your firmware, or your settings could be lost when updating
+**IMPORTANT NOTE: TunerStudio v3.1.04 or later is REQUIRED!
+Please double check the version before updating your firmware, or your settings could be lost when updating**

-### Common Boards
+## Common Boards

 [microRusEFI 0.4 and newer (STM32F4)](microRusEFI-Manual#software)